HestHub/nix-config/blog.md

 services = {
   nginx = {
     enable = true;
-    virtualHosts."example.com" = {
+    virtualHosts." example.com" = {
       root = "/var/www/example";
     };
   };
 };
 ```

-Services handles everything related to background tasks.
-Here, we can use an additional setup to set up background processes after the install and configuration step.
-Services allows us to set up VPNs, databases, web servers, and anything else handled as background deamons.
+Services handle everything related to background tasks.
+After the installation and configuration step, we can use an additional setup to set up background processes.
+Services allow us to set up VPNs, databases, web servers, and anything else handled as background daemons.

 So, I'm basing my decision on which to use on three questions:

-  1. Just need the software available? - `systemPackages`
+  1. Do I only need the software available? - `systemPackages`
   2. Need som extra configuraiton? - `programs`
   3. Will it run in the background? - `services`

-But of course, availability will also factor in; there are a lot more packages compared to programs in the Nix package manager, so sometimes the hand is forced.
+Of course, availability will also factor in; the Nix package manager contains many more packages than programs, so sometimes the hand is forced.

-That's it for installation; lets start using the system.
+That's it for installation; let's start using the system.

 ## configuration

 ### first updates

-So lets give it a go, first on the list:
+So let's give it a go; first on the list:

-- vim (instead of the bundled nano)
+- Vim (instead of the bundled nano)
 - bitwarden as a password manager
 - fish as my interactive shell
 - git